 - Code: A unique identifier for each human rights consideration, facilitating easy reference and tracking.

-- Key Human Rights Risks: This column lists potential human rights risks specific to each PCM stage and sector of intervention, such as discrimination in aid distribution, violations of housing rights, or risks to children’s education.
+- Key Human Rights Risks: This column lists potential human rights risks specific to each PCM05 stage and sector of intervention, such as discrimination in aid distribution, violations of housing rights, or risks to children’s education.
 By explicitly outlining the human rights risks associated with each project stage, this column enables humanitarian actors to anticipate and prepare for potential challenges.
 It serves as an early warning system, allowing organizations to develop targeted strategies to prevent or mitigate these risks before they materialize.

 - Risk Assessment Questions: This column offers targeted questions to assess the likelihood and impact of identified human rights risks, such as “Have we consulted with all affected groups, including marginalized populations?” or “What measures are in place to ensure non-discrimination in aid distribution?”.
 These questions guide users in conducting thorough risk assessments by prompting them to consider relevant factors and scenarios.
 They encourage a deeper analysis of potential human rights impacts, fostering a more nuanced understanding of the operational context and its challenges.